-- 15 Final premium installment invoiced (based on June 30th exposure). - Data Call sent to New Participants (insurance in force as of November 30th of the Contract Year).
+- 15 Final premium installment invoiced (based on June 30th exposure). - Data Call sent to New Participants - 30 Exposure "as of" date (insurance in force as of November 30th of the Contract Year).

 December

 - 1 Final premium payment due. - 31 Initial POL due for the current Contract Year (if there is a covered event(s)).